ijlee2/ember-codemod-add-component-signatures/.github/ISSUE_TEMPLATE/ask-for-better-documentation.md

 Hello!
 Thanks for taking time to suggest how we can improve documentation.

 Here, documentation can mean a few different things, including README, code comments, and tests.
-Anything that will help everyone understand how to use `ember-codemod-args-to-signature`!
+Anything that will help everyone understand how to use `ember-codemod-add-component-signatures`!

 ## I would like to see... 🙋‍♀️🙋‍♂️